 Precook 10-12 lasagna noodles per package instructions.
 You will likely have a few extra, but this allows for any that break during the cooking process.

-Brush a 9×13 pan with olive oil and then spread 1 cup of the meat sauce on the bottom.
+To layer the lasagna, first brush a 9x13 pan with olive oil and then spread 1 cup of the meat sauce on the bottom.

 Sprinkle the remaining mozzarella cheese on top of the meat layer.

 Heat your smoker or oven to 350 degrees.
 After your smoker is at temp cook the lasagna (indirect heat only) for about 30 minutes, then rotate the pan 180 degrees to help make sure the cooking is even.
 Bake an additional 30 minutes, until the cheese is nice and melted.